thunderbird89/esf/stories/story-knock-knock.md

 > "Options to extend shield duration?"

 > "We can increase power to shields, but this will accelerate reactor stress.
 Engineering estimates complete powerplant failure would occur in approximately ninety-eight minutes under increased load.
 Alternatively, we can maintain current power distribution and accept shield failure at fifty-three minutes.
-The optimal scenario requires precise timing—maintaining current configuration until Third North Fleet arrival provides highest probability of station survival."
+The optimal scenario requires precise timing - maintaining current configuration until Third North Fleet arrival provides highest probability of station survival."

 So the math was tight, but viable.
 They just needed the Ryzak to keep doing exactly what they were doing for forty-four more minutes.